| #1 Posted in the Wednesday, September 3, 2025 Enterprise

 Paul Alan Haack, 72, November 20, 1952-August 31, 2025.
 Celebration of Life Friday, September 12, 2025, 5:30pm at Gardner-Hawks Atrium, 2925 Angels Share Drive on the Dana Campus, Blair, NE.
 Food, fellowship and laughter will follow until 9:00 p.m.

-~~~from obituaries courtesy of the Washington County, Nebraska Genealogical Society.
-Newspaper clippings on file in the Public Library, Blair, Nebraska ~~~
+~~~from obituaries and funeral leaflet courtesy of the Washington County, Nebraska Genealogical Society.
+Newspaper clippings and leaflet on file in the Public Library, Blair, Nebraska ~~~

 FindaGrave 286736162